Featured Article by Wikipedia

-Structural Failure 101 | San Antonio
+Structural Failure Examples 101 – San Antonio

-Structural failure refers to loss of the load-carrying capacity of a component or member within a structure or of the structure itself.
+Structural failure refers to loss of the load-carrying capacity of a part or member within a structure or of the structure itself.
 Structural failure is initiated when the material is stressed to its strength limit, thus causing fracture or excessive deformations.
-The ultimate failure strength of the material, component or system is its maximum load-bearing capacity.
+The ultimate failure strength of the material, part or system is its greatest load-bearing capacity.
 When this limit is reached, damage to the material has been done, and its load-bearing capacity is reduced permanently, significantly and quickly.
 In a well-designed system, a localized failure should not cause immediate or even progressive collapse of the entire structure.
 Ultimate failure strength is one of the limit states that must be accounted for in structural engineering and structural design.

 Historical Structural Failure Examples: